josaco/JavaGameTest/README.md

-# JavaGameTest
-Testing and learnig github and Java, practicing coding a simple java game

-Trying to clone the repository and edit in Eclipse later.
+# Java Game Test with Evil Infecting CoronaVirus

+DISCLAIMER :: "I´m not the CoronaVirus Creator!!"

-JoSaCo 2020
+JoSaCo 2020 ™